Lt.-Col. Edward Loyd1

 Last Edited=10 May 2008

-William Courtney lived at Ilfracombe, Devon, England.1
+He lived at Ilfracombe, Devon, EnglandG.1

 Child of William Courtney and Thomasine Knill